CERT/CC

 [--byte-order=ENDIAN] [--compression-method=COMP_METHOD]

-To collect NetFlow v5 or IPFIX data from the network (default):
+To collect flow data over the network or directory polling (default):

 To collect from local files containing flows created by flowcap(8):